sematext/docs/docs/logs/handle-sensitive-data-with-pipelines.md

 ## Drop Processor

 For scenarios where certain log events need to be eliminated entirely, the Drop processor is employed to remove these events from the logs.
-Here is an example of dropping events that are under financial information category.
+Here is an example of dropping events that contain sensitive financial information.

 ![Drop Finance Data](../images/logs/pipelines/sensitive-data-drop-finance-data.gif)

 After applying the filter to drop events containing financial transaction information, the preview section will appear empty for these types of logs.
-This indicates that these logs will be dropped and will not be stored in the database.
+This indicates that these logs will be dropped and will not be stored in Sematext.

 ## Remove Field Processor